 Discover the frequently asked questions we received from peers since launching the call for entries!
 Do not hesitate to get in touch with the LUCI Team (awards@luciassociation.org) for any query you may have related to the Cites & Lighting Awards.

-An “official city representative” is anyone who has been granted the authority to represent the city in such a competition.
+An “official city representative” has to be granted authority to represent the city in the LUCI Cities & Lighting Awards.
 This might vary depending on the city, as it could be an elected official or an administrative staff.

-Can a third party related to a city (architect, urban planner…) sign off the form?
+Can a third party (architect, urban planner, manufacturer…) sign off the form?

-The Cities & Lighting Awards is intended to reward exceptional urban lighting projects in cities: projects need to be officially “signed off” by the city, so a third party may not sign on behalf of the city in the entry form.
+The LUCI Cities & Lighting Awards is intended to reward exceptional urban lighting projects in cities.
+This is why projects need to be officially “signed off” by the city local government.
+A third party may not sign on behalf of the city in the entry form.

 Why does LUCI need to know the urban lighting context of the city?